 3. Don’t forget your feet – both your shoes and socks

-When selecting your workout clothing don’t forget about your feet – whilst the majority of shoe manufacturers have today done away with the worst offending material of all – PVC, there are even better options out where the companies even carefully consider the amount and type of packaging that their shoes arrive in.
+When selecting your workout clothes don’t forget about your feet – whilst the majority of shoe manufacturers have today done away with the worst offending material of all – PVC, there are even better options out where the companies even carefully consider the amount and type of packaging that their shoes arrive in.
 Take Montrail as an example – these guys never bleach their boxes – and completely skip the unnecessary tissue that you’d usually find inside.

 Additionally, you shouldn’t forget about your socks.
 Of all things, socks can seriously impact the planet, typically involving bleaching and demanding non-renewable resources, the average sock has much to answer for.
-An increasingly popular brand that focuses on planet-friendly socks is Teko – they manufacture socks from materials such as organic wool, cotton and even corn!
+An increasingly popular brand that focuses on planet-friendly socks is Teko – they manufacture socks from materials such as organic wool, cotton, and even corn!

 4. Get back to nature with your workout regime

 Going to the gym may be great for you – but the many implications for the planet are often completely overlooked.
-First of all – there’s the car journey back and forth; then there are the workout machines – with all but the weights relying on electricity; finally, there are the TVs, sound systems and computers that all add to the massive carbon footprint for the average gym.
+First of all – there’s the car journey back and forth; then there are the workout machines – with all but the weights relying on electricity; finally, there are the TVs, sound systems, and computers that all add to the massive carbon footprint for the average gym.

 So, take to the local park for your walk or run; make use of your staircase for step-ups and break out the tins to flex those biceps.
 You can also purchase from places such as eBay for second-hand goods that are given a second owner, rather than going to landfill.